LangUMS/langums/README.md

 }
 ```

-You can mix and match any properties from the [UnitProperty](#unitproperty) constants.
+You can mix any properties from the [UnitProperty](#unitproperty) constants.
 Here is a unit declaration that sets the unit's energy to 0% and makes it invincible.

 ```c
 unit MyInvincibleUnit {